parisepigenetics/great_3d/README.md

 ### Exemple of usage :
-If you are on the 3D_transmap_Meraouna repository you can type the following command line to run the programm on *plasmodium falciparum* with a selection a the 10 closest genes :
+If you are on the 3D_transmap_Meraouna repository you can type the following command line to run the programm on *plasmodium falciparum* with a selection of the 10 closest genes :
 ```shell
 $python3 src/main.py data/SCHIZONTS.genes_pos.txt data/profiles_Otto2010_copy.min 10
 ```